 BOOKING THE COURSE

 North Berwick has recently changed its visitor opening times and the course is now open for visitors every day bar Saturdays.
 Monday - Fridays tee times are available from 10-4 and between 12-3 on Sundays.
-You can get a time by filling in a form on the website and they are always efficient at responding, for what you get it is great value at £120 in the High Season.
-In the winter months play is off of matts from the end of December to end of February but the greens are in great shape still and it's a steal at £55.
+All details are on their website and they are always efficient at responding.
+It’s £140 a pop in the High Season.
+In the winter months play is off of matts from the end of December to end of February but the greens are in great shape still and it's a steal at £60.

 A golf trip to East Lothian has a huge amount to offer.
 The courses are great, playable all year round and close together.
 Basing yourself in North Berwick is a good idea as there are a good range of pubs and restaurants in town and it's easy to get to Gullane, Muirfield, Dunbar and others.
 And make no mistake, this is a real golf town - no-one will blink twice at the site of a group carrying their clubs into a pub while you have a post-game pint.

 The Marine Hotel overlooks the 16th hole (and kids course) so is a really great setting.
 It is quite pricey though if you book directly with the hotel there so hunt around for deals.
 From there it's a short (10 minutes) walk into town.
 There are also a plethora of guest houses in the town itself which will probably offer better value for money and Airbnb is up and running.
 You won't find it hard to get somewhere to buy a drink, there are plenty of pubs, and you'll find a good steak in The Grange, in the centre of town.
 If you want to go a bit more swanky Italian then Osteria is a good choice.
-For a little more cheap and cheerful then try Zitto on Quality Street.
-If you are here in the summer then having a glass of white wine and fresh lobster at The Lobster Shack can't be beaten on a glorious summer's night.
+For a little more cheap and cheerful then try Zitto on Quality Street or The Herringbone on the high street.

 When it comes to courses then Muirfield, North Berwick and Gullane 1 are the very top drawer and but you could happily add Renaissance, Archerfield (not cheap though!) or Gullane 2 or 3, Dunbar, Luffness, The Glen, Criagielaw.
 The list goes on and on!